Colorado non-compete law forbids non-compete agreements except for certain specified purposes:

 A non-compete agreement incident to the sale of a business should place specific but reasonable restrictions on the seller’s freedom of action after the completion of the sale of the business.
 The seller should not be able to use his or her intimate knowledge of the business to undermine the buyer.
 Nevertheless, the seller should not be burdened with unreasonable restrictions.

 Management, executives, and professionals are vital to the success of a company.
 Due to their knowledge of company confidential information, they can bring the company down if they share their knowledge with a competitor.
-Employers are allowed to negotiate reasonable restrictions on the ability of this critical personnel to work for competitors.
+Employers are allowed to negotiate reasonable restrictions on the ability of these critical personnel to work for competitors.
+Many sales and director-level or higher positions require a non-compete clause in the employment contract.

 A non-compete agreement must be reasonable in duration and geographic scope, and it must be reasonable on the whole.
-In addition, employers or business owners need to consider other issues such as:
+In addition, employers or business owners need to consider other issues for non-compete agreements enforceable in Colorado, such as:

 It is also important to keep up with changes in non-compete agreements under Colorado law.
 What may be acceptable today might not be acceptable tomorrow.
-Restrictive covenant agreement lawyers routinely keep up with these changes.
+Restrictive covenant agreement lawyers routinely keep up with these changes, in addition to other common non-compete agreement exemptions for each client’s respective industry.

 Sequoia Legal is a business law firm in Denver, Colorado.
-We help our clients to negotiate, draft, review and implement Colorado non-compete agreements.
+Our Colorado non-competition attorneys help our clients to negotiate, draft, review and implement Colorado non-compete agreements.
 These agreements must be reasonable in scope and duration, detailed, agreeable to both sides, and, above all, enforceable.
+We also provide noncompete litigation services in the event a non-compete is breached.

 Significant legal restrictions govern non-compete agreements in Colorado.
 Because of these, drafting them has become an art.
 The drafter of a non-compete agreement must take into account two competing considerations: